nild-ds/SQL-Tableau-project/README.md

-# Sales Anslytics SQL Tableau project
+# Sales Insights and Data Analysis of a Hardware Company